akbhatisain/Chat-Socket.io/README.md

 🖥️ To run your application with domain Map "friends.com" to Localhost Since your Ingress Controller is running on localhost, you must update your Windows/Linux hosts file to resolve friends.com:

-1. Open Notepad as Administrator.
+### 1. Open Notepad as Administrator.
 Open: C:\Windows\System32\drivers\etc\hosts
 Add this line:
 127.0.0.1 friends.com
 Save and close the file.

-2. In powershell Flush the DNS cache ipconfig /flushdns
+### 2. In powershell Flush the DNS cache
+    $ ipconfig /flushdns

 🔬 Test If It Works
 Now, test if your Ingress is forwarding traffic correctly:
     $ curl -v http://friends.com
 or open http://friends.com in your browser.

-## Troubleshooting Resources:-
+###  Troubleshooting Resources:-

     $ kubectl describe ingress chatapp-ingress
     $ kubectl logs -n ingress-nginx -l app.kubernetes.io/name=ingress-nginx

-## Clean up the resources:-
+### Clean up the resources:-
     $ kubectl delete deployment chatapp-deployment
     $ kubectl delete service chatapp-service
     $ kubectl delete ingress chatapp-ingress

-# Add auto-scaling in your local Docker Desktop Kubernetes cluster
+### Add auto-scaling in your local Docker Desktop Kubernetes cluster

-## 1. Ensure the Metrics Server Is Running:
+### 1. Ensure the Metrics Server Is Running:
     $ kubectl get pods -n kube-system
                 OR
     $ kubectl get pods -n kube-system | grep metrics-server

-If you don’t see a running metrics server, you can install one using:
+If you don’t see a running metrics server, you can install one.
-Please consider this below command only if you are not fully  familiar with the Kubernetes.
+### Please consider this below command only if you are not fully  familiar with the Kubernetes.
     $ kubectl apply -f metrics-server.yaml
               OR
-You can also use the following command to install the metrics server:(Additional changes needed)
+### You can also use the following command to install the metrics server:(Additional changes needed)
     $ kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml

-Wait a couple of minutes, then verify again.
+### Wait a couple of minutes, then verify again.
     $ kubectl get pods -n kube-system
     $ kubectl get pods -n kube-system -l k8s-app=metrics-server